 C. Delay of Commissioner’s Action: The Commissioner may elect to delay action pending completion of any related criminal proceeding and may rely on a criminal conviction to support certification action prior to resolution of any appeals.
 For the purposes of this chapter, conviction based on a plea of nolo contendre will have the same effect as a guilty plea.

-D. Determination of Grounds for Action: If the Commissioner determines that there is reason to believe that the factual basis of a complaint or allegation is true and that grounds exist for certification action; the certificate holder shall be notified of the substance of the complaint or allegations and the specific grounds for action.
+D. Determination of Grounds for Action: If the Commissioner determines that there is reason to believe that the factual basis of a complaint or allegation is true and that grounds exist for certification action, the certificate holder shall be notified of the substance of the complaint or allegations and the specific grounds for action.
 The holder shall have 30 days to respond in writing.

 E. Informal Conference: The Commissioner may request an informal conference with the holder.
 The certificate holder shall be given adequate notice of the conference and of the issues to be discussed.
 The holder may be represented by counsel at the informal conference.

-F. Disposition - If after reviewing all available information, including any information provided by the certificate holder, the Commissioner finds that the factual basis of the complaint is true and that grounds exist for revocation or suspension, the commissioner may:
+F. Disposition: If after reviewing all available information, including any information provided by the certificate holder, the Commissioner finds that the factual basis of the complaint is true and that grounds exist for revocation or suspension, the Commissioner may:

 (1) Enter into a consent agreement with the certificate holder which provides for the surrender, revocation or suspension of the certificate, authorization or approval.
-The agreement may contain reasonable conditions for the health, safety and welfare of children including, but not limited to, restrictions of grade levels or subjects taught, restriction of school-related extra-curricular activities, provisions for the education, professional improvement or rehabilitation of the certificate holder and terms designating conditions for reinstatement or identifying evidence of professional improvement or rehabilitation to be considered by the Commission on an application for reinstatement.
+The agreement may contain reasonable conditions for the health, safety and welfare of children including, but not limited to, restrictions of grade levels or subjects taught, restriction of school-related extra-curricular activities, provisions for the education, professional improvement or rehabilitation of the certificate holder and terms designating conditions for reinstatement or identifying evidence of professional improvement or rehabilitation to be considered by the Commissioner on an application for reinstatement.

 A consent agreement may be used to terminate a complaint investigation.
 A consent agreement or consent decree may also be used to terminate a proceeding in the Administrative Court if entered into by the certificate holder and the Attorney General with the approval of the Court.

-(2) Refer the matter to the Attorney General with a request that a complaint seeking suspension or revocation be filed in Administrative court.
+(2) Refer the matter to the Attorney General with a request that a complaint seeking suspension or revocation be filed in Administrative Court.

-G. Revocation or Suspension by the Commissioner: The commissioner may suspend or revoke a certificate in the circumstances permitted by 5 M.R.S.A.
+G. Revocation or Suspension by the Commissioner: The Commissioner may suspend or revoke a certificate in the circumstances permitted by 5 M.R.S.A.
 Chapter §10004 without first following the provisions of subsections (A)-(F).

 H. The procedures set forth in this section shall govern the Commissioner’s investigation of alleged violations of the Code of Ethics or practice standards for school psychologists which may result in the revocation or suspension of the school psychologist certificate: